B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 The part-whole model can be useful for representing known and unknown parts of the whole or the known and unknown whole in meeting problems.

-• Combining : Whole unknown - The class has a lot of coloured pencils.
+• Combining: Whole unknown - The class has a lot of coloured pencils.
 There are 300 red crayons and 500 blue crayons.
 How many crayons does the class have?

-Comparing Problems
+Compare Problems

 • Comparing: Difference unknown.
 Judith has $600 and Jeanne has $300.
 How many more dollars does Judith have than Jeanne?
-OR Judith has $600 and Jane has $300.
+OR Judith has $600 and Jeanne has $300.
 How much less does Jeanne have than Judith?

-• Comparing: Larger amount unknown - Judith has $300 more than Jeanne.
+• Comparing: Larger quantity unknown - Judith has $300 more than Jeanne.
 Jeanne has $300.
 How many dollars does Judith have?
 OR Jeanne has $300 less than Judith.
 Jeanne has $300.
 How many dollars does Judith have?

 \(?\; - \;300\; = \;300\)